carolineweiss/01_Variables_and_Datatypes/08_Classes_and_Encapsulation/tutorial/README.md

 The `ShoppingCart` is complete.

-Take a minute to review how the state of `ShoppingCart` is encapsulated.
-The instance variable `booksToBuy` is declared `private` with the only way to alter it through the public `add()` method.
+Take a minute to review how you have encapsulated the state of `ShoppingCart`.
+You declared the instance variable `booksToBuy` as `private` with the only way to alter it through the public `add()` method.

 You saw this same pattern of `private` instance variables and `public` methods in the `Book` class, and you'll see it in almost every class you write.